kallistisoft/DrivenByMoss-Documentation/Generic-Tools-Protocols/Open-Sound-Control-(OSC).md

 * Log input commands: Received OSC commands are logged to the console if enabled
 * Log output commands: Transmitted OSC commands are logged to the console if enabled
 * Filter heartbeat commands: Ping commands are not logged if enabled

+### Global Takeover Mode

+The OSC controller respects Bitwig's global controller takeover mode.
+When using OSC messages in a headless manner this may result in unobvious responses to received control messages.
+If you are using the OSC controller without a reactive GUI front-end it's recommended to set the global takeover mode to immediate.

 <div style="page-break-after: always; visibility: hidden">
 \pagebreak